Hubix9/Acoustic-Guitar-Extension-Creator/README.md

 ## How to use

 Warning!
-Tool's song conversion process can be very resource demanding
+Tool's song conversion process can be very resource demanding, I advise to close unneeded programs for the process

 1. Extract Acoustic Guitar Extension Creator folder from downloaded zip
 2. Enter that folder